interior-castle/phaedrus/references-and-allusions.md

 # Ilisus, Boreas, Orithuia (229)

-The Ilisus was a small stream/river that ran beside Athens.
+The Ilisus was a small tributary that ran beside Athens.
 Today it is channeled almost entirely underground, built over by the city.

 According to a legend, Orithuia was the daughter of the Athenian king Erechtheus.
 She was playing with nymphs along the bank of the river and was abducted by Boreas, the personification of the north wind.
-This appears to be rape/marriage.
-The force of the wind could be seen as symbolic of the force of rhetoric.
+This appears to be a rape/marriage situation.

+The force of the wind and abduction could be seen as symbolic of or a reference to the force of rhetoric, or perhaps the violent side of erotic desire.

-It is elsewhere reported that she became, by Boreas, the mother of four children, two of whom were the "Boreads," brothers with special powers (wings and the ability to fly).
+It is elsewhere reported that she became, by Boreas, the mother of four children, two of whom were the "Boreads," brothers with special powers — wings and the ability to fly — and were Argonauts.
+Interesting legend regarding one of the brothers (from Wikipedia): "Calais in one tradition is said to be the beloved of Orpheus; Orpheus was said to have been killed at the hands of jealous Thracian women whilst he wandered the countryside thinking of Calais."

 There are many legends surrounding Erechtheus (aka Erichthonius).
 Not many seem like they could be related to the *Phaedrus*, although according to Diodorus, Erechtheus was an Egyptian who among other things brought the Eleusinian mysteries to Athens.

+# Isocrates (279)

+Isocrates is called beautiful and a friend of Socrates in this dialogue.
+In history, he was the son of a wealthy man who had all the top sophists/rhetoricians, as well Socrates, tutor him.
+He had a timid character, and his rhetoric and speeches are characterized as being less political in nature (insofar as he was not a major player in the big political issues of his day) and more concerned with eloquence and ethics.
+He made a fortune as a teacher of rhetoric and as a speechwriter.

+He is praised for his clear thinking and composition, perhaps qualities Plato intends to contrast with Lysias' "and another thing ..." style.

+Socrates' prediction of Isocrates' later success seems to convey Plato's approval or fondness of him.
+Although prompted by Phaedrus to talk about Isocrates, Socrates' endorsement seems to come out of nowhere.